hyosung11/Launch-School/Courses/JS101/Lesson-4-JavaScript-Collections/notes.md

   - How do we define a word in this context?
     - Words are delimited by spaces

-E: Examples and Test Cases
-D: Data Structures
-A: Algorithms
-C: Implementing a Solution in Code

 **Sum Even Number Rows**

 Imagine a sequence of consecutive integers beginning with 2.
 The integers are grouped in rows, with the first row containing one integer, the second row two integers, the third row three integers, and so on.
 Given an integer representing the number of a particular row, return an integer representing the sum of all the integers in that row.

+Rules / Requirements

-- Sequence of integers
+- Sequence of even integers
 - Sequence begins with two
 - Integers are consecutive
 - Sequence is grouped into rows